 Modern BI takes a more end-to-end approach to business intelligence.
-It focuses on managing the entire data pipeline, from connecting data to building out a data lake or data warehouse to sharing data in a way that is easy for end users to understand and use.
+It focuses on managing the entire data pipeline, from connecting it, to building out a data lake or data warehouse, to sharing data in a way that is easy for regular business users to understand and use.

 It all starts with connecting data.
-A lot of organizations have many disparate systems throughout the enterprise.
-They might have a data warehouse or even a data lake that centralizes a lot of the data—but it might not be complete.
+Many organizations have many disparate systems.
+They might have a data warehouse or even a data lake that centralizes a lot of the data.
+But this is often incomplete.

-The third piece of the puzzle is data transformation, which involves combining various data types, such as Salesforce data with, say, ERP data and marketing campaign data.
+Things really heat up for the business in step three: data transformation, which involves combining various data types, such as Salesforce data with, say, ERP data and marketing campaign data.
 This lets the business start to cross-reference and see things it hasn’t seen before.

-The final step—and possibly the most important—is data democratization, which is basically making data accessible to everyone in the organization so that they can build their own content and dashboards.
+The final step—and possibly the most important—is data democratization.
+This is where data is made accessible to everyone in the organization so they can build their own content and dashboards.